hrapek/ml_ops_dog_breeds/reports/README.md

 > Answer:

 We used `ruff` for linting and `pytest` for unittesting.
 We setup pre-commit to run  serveral checks and `ruff`.
-Using github actions, we are testing on linux, mac and windows.
+In addition, using github actions, we are running our unittests, testing on linux, mac and windows.
 We use caching for the dependencies and for the data pulling.

 TODO: longer